 Get stuck in

 Employers will want to see that you’re still engaging in activities outside of your course, which is why ULaw has a variety of clubs & societies available to join when you start.
 Sign up to as many as you can, give them a try, then stick only with your favourites.
-The Student Association will be available at the Fresher’s Fair to tell you what’s available and talk about what you might be interested in setting up.
-There are also Pro Bono opportunities, which can help boost your CV.
+The Students' Union will be available at the Fresher’s Fair to tell you what’s available and talk about what you might be interested in setting up.
+There are also pro bono opportunities, which can help boost your CV.

 We still have Clearing places available at ULaw, so give us a call and speak to one of our friendly Clearing team on 0808 3019834 or find out more by visiting our Clearing page.